helloomfie/hot-potato/README.md

-# 🥔 hot-potato - gamified task management
+# 🥔 hot-potato - your usual task management tool with gaming elements

-> gamified task management system where tasks heat up over time, creating urgency and team competition.
+> common task management enhanced with gaming mechanics for better engagement and data visualization.

-## 🎮 what is hot-potato?
+## 🎯 what is hot-potato?

-a task management system that gamifies your workflow. tasks become "hot potatoes" that increase in temperature over time. team members can pass tasks, earn points, use power-ups, and compete on leaderboards.
+hot-potato is **your usual task management tool** (like any todo list) but with gaming elements layered on top. the core is still about managing your everyday tasks, but we've added game mechanics to make it more engaging and provide better ways to visualize your data.

+**the concept**: your common task list gets enhanced with:
+- visual game representations of your actual work data
+- gamification to make boring task management more engaging
+- real-time sync between traditional list view and interactive game view
+- better data visualization through game mechanics

+## 🔄 how list + game sync works

+**your task data lives in one place** and gets displayed in multiple ways:

+- **📋 list view**: traditional task management (assign, complete, track)
+- **🎮 game view**: same data visualized as an interactive game
+- **📊 board view**: same data in kanban format
+- **🏆 leaderboard**: same data shown as team competition

+when you complete a task in the list → it immediately updates in the game
+when you interact in the game → it affects your real task data

-## ✨ key features
+## ✨ gaming enhancements to regular tasks

+### temperature system
-- **🔥 temperature system**: tasks heat up over time (🫖 → ♨️ → 🌶️ → 🔥)
+- tasks naturally "heat up" over time to create urgency
+- visual indicators show priority (🫖 → ♨️ → 🌶️ → 🔥)
+- hotter tasks = higher rewards when completed

+### task passing mechanics
-- **🏃‍♂️ task passing**: pass tasks between team members with combo tracking
+- pass tasks between team members like a real "hot potato"
-- **⚡ power-ups**: shield, boost, and freeze abilities
-- **📊 multiple views**: game, list, board (kanban), and leaderboard
+- builds collaboration and prevents bottlenecks
+- tracks who passed what and combo streaks

+### points & rewards
+- earn points and revenue for completing tasks
-- **💰 revenue tracking**: tasks have monetary value with temperature bonuses
+- temperature bonuses for urgent completions
-- **🎯 achievement system**: speed runner, hot streak, epic hunter, daily player
-- **🎮 mini-game**: canvas-based interactive game mode
+- power-ups that affect real task behavior

+### achievements & progression
+- unlock rewards based on real work patterns
+- daily streaks, speed completion, team collaboration
+- gamified stats that reflect actual productivity

 ## 🛠️ tech stack

-- **react 18** with hooks
+- **react 18** with hooks for ui
+- **html5 canvas** for game visualization
 - **lucide react** for icons
-- **tailwind css** + custom styling
+- **tailwind css** for styling
-- **html5 canvas** for game features
-- **restful api** integration with fallback to local data
+- **restful api** for data persistence

 ## 🚀 setup